seek-oss/treat/packages/treat/README.md

 Type: `function`

 > Note: This is an advanced feature that you _probably_ don't need.
-Only use this if you've exhaused all other options.
+Only use this if you've exhausted all other options.

 The `styleTree` function allows you to create complex, nested data structures based on your theme.